facebookresearch/Mephisto/mephisto/abstractions/providers/prolific/api/README.md

 -------------------------------------------------------------------------------
 ### Projects

-To view a sample `Project` object, instantiate `mephisto.abstractions.providers.prolific.api.data_models.Project`
+To see fields of `Project` object, look at `mephisto.abstractions.providers.prolific.api.data_models.Project`

 #### List for Workspace